amarkmcconn/PierresBakery.Solution/README.md

 ## Description ✅

 _This is a C# application for a bakery that allows a user to order bread or pastries.
 There are two classes: one for Bread and one for Pastry.
 When a user runs the application, they will receive a prompt with a welcome message and the cost for both Bread and Pastry.
-A user can specify how many loaves of Bread and how many Pastrys they'd like.
+A user can specify how many loaves of Bread and how many Pastries they'd like.
 The application will return the total cost of the order_.

 ## Setup/Installation Requirements 🖊️